kellim/hearthstone-card-search-app/README.md

 Once any sets have been manually added, delete `data/card-sets-to-manually-add.json` so a message won't be logged about it when starting up the app.

+## Browser Compatibility

+IE is not currently supported.

+Known issues with IE:

+* Inputs on the sidebar do not work.
+The `form` attribute is used to associate inputs outside of the search form with the form.
+To add support for IE, either research and find an HTML 5 polyfill that supports the form attribute, or refactor to use hidden inputs in the search form that get updated with data from the sidebar inputs when the form is submitted.

 ## Technologies Used

 * JavaScript